Joe Martin (orangutan): 1923–1927: Barnes Circus and Barnes City Zoo

-Early 20th century American circus animals were broadly divided into two groups: the performing or working animals, such as elephants that appeared in the center ring and also hauled equipment, and the menagerie animals that had a more passive role as a sideshow attraction.
-Joe Martin seems to have been a menagerie animal.
-According to Chang Reynolds, who published extensively about Barnes Circus in Bandwagon: The Journal of the Circus Historical Society, "This ape was billed by Barnes' show as monkey, chimpanzee, or gorilla, but seldom as an orang-utang which photos from those years prove he was."
-Summers were spent touring western North America by rail; winters were spent at the Barnes zoo in southern California.
+Early 20th-century American circus animals were broadly divided into two groups: the performing or working animals, such as elephants that appeared in the center ring and also hauled equipment, and the menagerie animals that had a more passive role as a sideshow attraction.
+Joe Martin was likely a menagerie animal.
+According to Bandwagon, Joe Martin "was billed by Barnes' show as monkey, chimpanzee, or gorilla, but seldom as an orang-utang which photos from those years prove he was."
+Summers were spent touring western North America by rail; winters were spent at the Barnes Zoo in southern California.

 In 1924, Joe Martin's first year with Barnes, George Emerson, who had previously been employed by Universal Zoo, was responsible for his care.
-The Billboard magazine column "Under the Marquee by Circus Cy" reported that Joe Martin was being billed as "the greatest movie star of them all" and that "Dr. Gunning, who attends him, says he is in the pink of condition."
-Lorena Hickok was less effusive about the circumstances in which Joe Martin found himself, describing him as a "broken and discouraged monkey...unwept, unhonored, unsung—and undressed—is Joe Martin in his narrow cage under the canvas out on the hot, dusty, old circus lot.
-Gone are his racetrack checks, his stovepipe hat, his watch charm...Sagging listlessly against the bars Friday afternoon, Joe sipped tepid water out of a milk bottle."
+Billboard reported that Joe Martin was being billed as "the greatest movie star of them all" and that "Dr. Gunning, who attends him, says he is in the pink of condition."
+Lorena Hickok described Joe Martin as a "broken and discouraged monkey" in a "narrow cage under the canvas out on the hot, dusty, old circus lot".

-In 1925 a news report claimed that "no fewer than four persons were constantly engaged in looking after Joe's comfort."
-A later report clarified that Joe's comfort probably involved three men holding a 2 in-thick iron chain attached to a collar around his neck.
+A 1925 news report claimed that "no fewer than four persons were constantly engaged in looking after Joe's comfort."
+A later report clarified that Joe Martin's care probably involved three men holding a 2 in-thick iron chain attached to a collar around his neck.
 A photograph of an orangutan with cheek pads baring his teeth at Al G. Barnes appeared in a March 1925 photo feature in the Los Angeles Times.
-Circa May 1925, Billboard reported that Joe Martin was the feature attraction of the Barnes menagerie and that a person named Joe Coleman was in charge of his "education."
+Around May 1925, Billboard reported that Joe Martin was the feature attraction of the Barnes menagerie and that a person named Joe Coleman was in charge of his education.
 In June, in the presence of a group of reporters, Joe Martin dressed himself in a suit, struck a match, lit his own cigarette, and enjoyed a bottle of pop at the prompting of his trainer E.L.
 "Blacky" Lewis.